arthurdehgan/calQ_examples/README.md

-# Calcul Quebec and Compute Canada setup tutorials
+# Calcul Quebec and Compute Canada setup tutorials and simple documentation

-Guillimin is going to close down.
-It is time to switch to a different server.
+Calcul Quebec (and compute Canada) is a group of computing clusters that is available for researchers in Quebec (Canada).
+It gives access to powerfull machines that can compute serial and parallel tasks faster than the average comsumer's computer.

+Here you will find a few tutorials that will teach you the basics to properly make use of the clusters.

+First you will have to create a compute canada and calcul quebec account.
+Then, follow one of the tutorials.

-## List of servers
+## List of Tutorials
 * [Mammouth parallel II (mp2)](https://github.com/arthurdehgan/calQ_examples/blob/master/mammouth/instructions.md)
 * [Briaree](https://github.com/arthurdehgan/calQ_examples/blob/master/briaree/instructions.md)